Procyon80/learn_git/README.md

 # learn_git
-A demo repository for learning git
+A demo repository for learning git!